birdyboy18/Crumbl/README.md

 ###Attribute management

-####Adding and updating attributes
+####Adds and updates attributes

-*Get or set the given attribute on each element in the nodelist.*
+*Gets or sets the given attribute on each element in the nodes list.*

 **Expects:** An attribute name [and value when setting]

-**Returns:** An array with a value for the given attribute for each element in the nodelist / Crumbl
+**Returns:** An array with a value for a given attribute for each element in the nodes list / Crumbl

 ``` js
 var titles = $('div').attr('title');